 - Take care of the basics: are you hungry, tired, emotional, etc?
 Make sure to address your “Maslow” needs before attempting anything else.
 If you’re unfamiliar with Maslow’s Hierarchy of Needs, here is a simple explanation from Simply Psychology : Maslow’s Hierarchy.
 Basically, Maslow mapped out a human’s needs in pyramid form, starting with our most basic needs for life at the bottom (base) of the pyramid – food, shelter – and then moving up through psychological needs (love, accomplishment) and self-fulfillment needs (achieving potential).
 You would have a very difficult time taking care of your full creative potential if you don’t have food or safety, according to Maslow.
 Makes sense.
 So if you are in a situation that is less than ideal, give yourself a break.
 Maybe you can’t access all your creative powers yet, and that’s okay.

 - Have a “getting started” routine.
-Many athletes have a particular set of actions they do to prepare for competition, and they make sure to do each action in a particular order each time.
+Many athletes have a particular set of actions they do to prepare for competition.
+Successful athletes often do each action in the same order every time.
 Why not borrow this concept?
-Maybe to write, it’s the act of getting yourself tea or coffee and then writing one page of free writing.
-For art, it could be getting your palette set up and your brushes laid out.
-Whatever it is that gets you ready for getting to work, do that!
+To cue your writing, get yourself tea or coffee and then do one page of free writing.
+For art, get your palette set up and your brushes laid out.
+Whatever it is that gets you ready for working, do that!

 - Pay attention to your thoughts and ideas at other times & have a way to capture them.
 Sometimes when you’re not working on your creative ideas, they won’t leave you alone – like when you’re in the shower or about to fall asleep.
 If this happens frequently, find a way to capture those thoughts so you can refer to them later.
 Use an Aqua pad or voice recorder in the shower, or leave a notebook, pen and flashlight by your bed.
 Then you won’t be in jeopardy of losing good ideas, and you can still go to sleep or take a normal shower.

 - Let your “subconscious” work for you.
 Your brain works on solutions even when you are not actively thinking.
-While you are sleeping, doing routine activities or going for a walk, your brain processes problems and questions.
+While you are sleeping, doing routine activities, or going for a walk, your brain processes problems and questions.
 Have you ever gone to sleep while thinking about a situation and woke up with a possible solution?
 This is your subconscious working in the background.
-If you are stumped for an idea or a solution to something, actively tell yourself that you will take a break, go work on other things, and come back later to try again.
-You may find that the solution comes to you while you are no longer focused and pressuring yourself to come up with something good.
+Stumped for an idea or a solution?
+Actively tell yourself to take a break.
+Go work on other things.
+Come back later to try again.
+The solution might come to you because you aren’t pressuring yourself to come up with something good.

 - Keep going.
 Sometimes, it’s best to walk away, distract yourself, get inspiration, etc. But sometimes, those things really are just you avoiding “doing the thing.”
 In 2018, when I was learning to oil paint, it was really hard for me.
 I was constantly learning new things and having to practice them.
 Sometimes the outcome honestly wasn’t that great.
 In fact, I literally started an entire painting over from scratch because it wasn’t fixable.
-After being frustrated a lot over several months, I made a deal with myself.
-When I was working on a part of a painting that scared me or felt hard, I would tell myself to just keep going.
+I remember feeling frustrated a lot.
+Then, I made a deal with myself.
+When I was working on a part of a painting that scared me or felt hard, I told myself to just keep going.
 Do what I could do with what I had right now.
 Maybe it wouldn’t be perfect.
 Maybe it was a part that was hard for me, like the contours of the nose or getting the skin color right.
 Whatever the hard part was, I just kept working the best I could.
-Sometimes my inner critic was screaming in agony!
-Still I just tried my best to ignore her and turn my music up a little louder to drown her out!
-When I look back now, I’m glad I kept going.
-Every time I told myself to keep going when my lazy, scared part wanted to stop, I finished what I was working on.
+Sometimes my inner critic screamed in agony!
+Still, I just tried my best to ignore her and turn my music up a little louder to drown her out!
+Looking back, I’m glad I kept going.
+Every time I tell myself to keep going when my lazy, scared part wants to stop, I finish what I’m working on.

 I hope you found some inspiration in these 52 ideas for your own creative pursuits.
 Please let me know if you try one (or more) out and how it works for you.
 Also, is there anything not on this list that is your tried and true method for getting yourself out of a creative rut or roadblock?
 Please share in the comments!
 Thanks for reading and have a great day!